alexksikes/fSphinx/tutorial/README.md

 Cool Now I'd like An Interface
 ------------------------------

 Now that you got yourself setup on the backend, you might still want an interface.
-You may also be interested in choosing different visualizations of your facets.
+You may also be interested in choosing different visualizations for your facets.
 If this is the case have a look at [Cloud Mining] [5] (coming soon).
 Cloud Mining uses the configuration file (discussed above) to build a complete search interface.

-Ok I don't even have data, how do I start?
+OK I don't even have data, how do I start?
 ------------------------------------------

-If you'd like to scrape websites on a massive scale, check out [Mass Scrapping] [6].
+If you'd like to scrape websites on a massive scale, you could check out [Mass Scrapping] [6].
 It's a tool I made which makes it easy to retrieve, extract and populate data.
-It's the tool used to download all of IMDb in order to make [this] [5].
+It was used to download all of IMDb in order to make [this] [5].

 [1]: http://sphinxsearch.com
 [2]: http://oreilly.com/catalog/9780596809553